DN-debug/peux-os-sitebuild/src/pages/peux-fetcher.md

-      who are in the previous builds can download the package in any of the below formats \[ we have Debian format as well because few might want to fetch the configurations on Debian systems as well, and I see no harm in keeping an additional format ].
+      who are in the previous builds can download the package in any of the below formats \[ we have Debian format as well because few might want to fetch the configurations on Debian systems as well, and I see no harm in keeping an additional format.
+However, the configurations that require installation of components would not work on the Debian systems ].

       Note: This is the first version of Peux Fetcher, released as a beta to